SIS - X09LA: Surface / Interface Spectroscopy

 for spin- and angle-resolved photoelectron spectroscopy (SARPES)

-Users can apply for beamtime with the provided endstations or with their own endstation (after prior consulation with the beamline scientist).
+Users can apply for beamtime with the provided endstations or with their own endstation (after prior consultation with the beamline scientist).

 |Energy range||10 - 800 eV|